yahiaAlg/django_webcam_sample_project/README.md

+# To My Sweetheart Lina 🤗

+I dedicate this code to you, to help you speedrun your project during these hectic last moments before your eagerly awaited Final Thesis Seminar.
+With all my love and encouragement,

+> **From Your Beloved Yahia**

+---

 ## Django Webcam Streaming Application Documentation

 This documentation provides a detailed explanation of the Django-based webcam streaming application, covering both the views and the HTML template used.